wp-plugins/flyzoo/readme.txt

 Build your community in group chats, help members and customers with live support features.

+The perfect chat for BuddyPress.
 Start your 14-day free trial now!

 ####Core Features####